 Screening is testing to find cancer in people before they have symptoms.
 For some types of cancer, screening can help find cancers at an early stage, when they are likely to be easier to treat.

-If the results of either one of these tests are abnormal, further testing is often done to see if a man has cancer.
+If the results of either of these tests is abnormal, further testing (such as a prostate biopsy) is often done to see if a man has cancer.

 If prostate cancer is found as a result of screening, it will probably be at an earlier, more treatable stage than if no screening were done.
 While this might make it seem like prostate cancer screening would always be a good thing, there are still issues surrounding screening that make it unclear if the benefits outweigh the risks for most men.

 As an example, neither the PSA test nor the DRE is 100% accurate.
 These tests can sometimes have abnormal results even when a man does not have cancer (known as a false-positive result), or normal results even when a man does have cancer (known as a false-negative result).
 Unclear test results can cause confusion and anxiety.
 False-positive results can lead some men to get prostate biopsies (with small risks of pain, infection, and bleeding) when they don’t have cancer.
 And false-negative results can give some men a false sense of security even though they might actually have cancer.

 Another important issue is that even if screening detects prostate cancer, doctors sometimes can’t tell if the cancer is truly dangerous (and therefore needs to be treated).
 Finding and treating all prostate cancers early might seem to make sense, but some prostate cancers grow so slowly that they would never cause a man problems during his lifetime.

 Because of screening, some men may be diagnosed with a prostate cancer that they would have never known about otherwise.
 It would never have led to their death, or even caused any symptoms.
 Finding a ‘disease’ like this that would never cause problems is known as overdiagnosis.